 New finishes, lighting and services throughout

-Timber batten screen on internal stair.
+Timber batten screen on internal staircase

 Aftercare